Our Stakeholder Engagement

-Stakeholder Management
+Stakeholder management

-Our stakeholder engagement strategy guides interactions with stakeholders.
-Our communication channels are detailed below.
+Our communication channels are detailed below:

-Electronic channels | Written communication | Direct interaction | Media | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+Electronic channels | Written communication | Direct interaction | Media | ||||||||||||||||||||||||||||||||||||||||||||||||||||||

 |